ytallo/motia-examples/README.md

-# Awesome Motif Examples 🚀
+# Awesome Motia Examples 🚀

 A curated list of examples, tutorials, and resources built with [Motia](https://motia.dev/).